seL4/microkit/docs/manual.md

 The Microkit tool should be invoked by the system build process to transform a system description (and any referenced program images) into an image file which can be loaded by the target board's bootloader.

-The ELF files provided as program images should be standard ELF files and have been linked against the provided libmicrokit.
+The ELF files provided as program images should be standard ELF files and have been linked against the provided `libmicrokit.a`.

 ## Configurations {#config}